knklB/IMUcabra/README.md

 | Nylon Collar | Standard farm ID collar | Local supplier |

 ### 2. Assembly
-1. Solder components to a custom PCB or perfboard (see `hardware/schematic.pdf`).
+1. Solder JST connectors to an ESP32 and sensors (see `hardware/schematic.pdf`).
 2. Flash the firmware (see `firmware/`).
-3. Insert into 3D-printed case and attach to goat’s collar.
+3. Insert into case and attach to goat’s collar.

 ## 📡 Data Transmission